When to Travel to South Korea: Weather Breakdown by Month & Season

 There are some other bonuses to travelling to Korea in spring and autumn, too.

 The middle to the end of April sees the cherry blossoms emerging throughout South Korea.
 This stunning scene throughout the peninsula catches Korea at its most beautiful.
-It’s the perfect time to visit the country.
-Likewise, the autumn months between September and November witness the eruption of Korea’s fall colours.
+In my opinion, it’s the perfect time to visit the country.
+(Even if it’s a tad busier than I normally prefer.)

 Seasons in South Korea